HardlyDifficult/Tutorials/Chapter6.md

 <details><summary>How</summary>

+Create and position the points text:

- - In the Heirarchy, right click select UI -> Text.
+ - In the Heirarchy, right click create UI -> **Text**.
    - This creates a Canvas and a Text GameObject.
  - Select the "Text" GameObject:
    - Name it "Points".
-   - Change the anchor top right (you may need to zoom out a lot).
+   - Pivot: (1, 1)
+   - Paragraph Alignment: Right
+   - Anchor: Top right

 <img src="http://i.imgur.com/xPFe8kV.png" width=300px />

- - Change the Paragraph Alignment to Right.
- - Use the move tool to position the text in the top right.
+ - Use the move tool to position the text in the top right (you may need to zoom out a lot).

 <img src="http://i.imgur.com/r7g1W7y.png" width=500px />

- - Change the color to white.
+<br>Style the text:

- - Change the font.
-We are using kenpixel_future.
+ - Select the Text GameObject:
+   - Color: white
+   - Font: kenpixel_future
- - Increase the font size to 32 (text may disapear).
+   - Font size: 32 (text may disapear)
- - Increase the height to 40 (text should be too large at this point).
+   - Height: 40 (text should be too large)
- - Increase the width to 500.
+   - Width: 500
    - Use the scale tool to scale down until its a good size.

- - Change the Pivot to (1, 1).
- - Use the move tool to reposition the text.
+<br>Update the text when the player earns points:

  - Create script Components/UI/**TextPoints**:

 ```csharp